 Avoid Psychosomatic Coronavirus

 Are you fearful or excited about getting out of the house?
-States are gradually relaxing stay-at-home orders to get the economy back on track.
+States are relaxing stay-at-home orders to get the economy back on track.
 Like being the first to dip your toe in a swimming pool, do you dive in or wait for others to warm up the water?
-At least until a coronavirus vaccine is publicly available, we will be wearing masks when leaving the house.
+At least until a coronavirus vaccine is widely available, we will be wearing masks when leaving the house.

 It is wise to stay informed.
 But be careful of extremes—either not taking any precautions or jumping to conclusions over a simple cough.
 Highly publicized outbreaks can lead to mass psychogenic illness, where healthy people misinterpret non-serious bodily sensations as evidence that they have become sick.

 There is a tendency to become more fearful of new things (coronavirus) than familiar ones (flu).
 Psychosomatic means mind (psyche) and body (soma).
 A psychosomatic, or psychogenic, disorder is a disease which involves both mind and body.
 Some physical diseases are thought to be particularly prone to be made worse by mental factors such as stress and anxiety.
 Misdiagnosis can cause hypervigilance, increased anxiety, and extreme safety behaviors.

 Thirty percent of the population believe the coronavirus was created in a lab.

 Being cooped up for prolonged periods can nurture conspiracy theories.
 Some people doubt the coronavirus exists.
 Protestors, defying stay-at-home orders are parading around the streets, waving signs, and honking horns.
 They apparently feel that the only eminent threat is remaining indoors.
 On the other extreme, citizens can become paranoid at the site of anyone breathing without a mask—even in an open space like a park or unpopulated neighborhood block.
 Relax.
 Take a deep breath.